 Let’s review each of these non-covered services, discuss what they are, why it may be right for you, and explain Medicare’s coverage, or lack thereof.

-Does Medicare Pay For Cataract Surgery With Toric Lens Implants or Astigmatism Correction?
+Does Medicare Pay For Cataract Surgery With Astigmatism Correction?

 The answer to this may surprise you.
 Astigmatism correction is a basic and fundamental part of vision correction.
-However, Medicare does not cover surgical techniques of astigmatism correction, including toric lens implants.
+However, Medicare does not cover cataract surgery with astigmatism correction.

 As a result, patients who only have the basic lens implant are missing out on a great benefit of modern cataract surgery.
 Specifically, they are missing out on freedom from bifocals and trifocals.